hamedprog/posh-wakatime/README.md

 1. `pip install wakatime` to install wakatime CLI, with 4.1 or higher.
 See more [here](https://github.com/wakatime/wakatime) for wakatime CLI.

-2. For bash users:
+2. For Powershell users:
   - git clone https://github.com/irondoge/bash-wakatime.git

-  - include the "bash-wakatime.sh" file in your "~/.bashrc" file with this command:
+  - include the "Powershell-wakatime.sh" file in your `$profile` file

-    `. path/to/bash-wakatime.sh`

-  - or this command:
+  -

-    `source path/to/bash-wakatime.sh`

   - But if you already have a PROMPT_COMMAND variable set, just merge yout own pre_prompt_command with the following one.
     And don't forget to create and configure your "~/.wakatime.cfg" file.